 - Anglers planning to take Spiny Lobster need a permit.
 Price: $5 per year or $25 for five years (residents only).

-- Additionally, you can find information on Pennsylvania Fishing License, Texas Fishing License and Georgia Fishing License.
+- Additionally, you can find information on Pennsylvania Fishing License, Texas Fishing License, Alabama fishing license, Georgia Fishing License, or Wildlife heritage license.